Joliet Dethatching Lawn Services

 Joliet’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Joliet enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
-Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-The city’s yard waste collection requires use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
-Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices: mix thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid overloading piles to prevent odor and pest issues.
-These efforts support Joliet’s waste reduction and sustainability goals.
-For composting guidelines, drop-off site details, or program updates, contact: Joliet Community Development Department
+Organic yard waste, including dethatched material, is prohibited from household trash and must be separated for municipal collection or drop-off.
+Only biodegradable paper bags or rigid containers are accepted—never use plastic bags.
+On-site composting is encouraged, provided piles are set back 5–10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+These practices support Joliet’s waste reduction and sustainability goals.
+For composting guidelines, collection schedules, and disposal requirements, contact:

 150 W. Jefferson Street, Joliet, IL 60432